Alaska Airlines

 Problem

-While the MEL Live Catalog has been used for over 3 decades, it has not been modernized, slowing down workflows in a time-sensitive, compliance-critical environment.
+While the MEL Live Catalog has been used for over 2 decades, it has not been modernized, slowing down workflows in a time-sensitive, compliance-critical environment for 2k+ technicians.

 research

-Despite its importance, the MEL tool was one of the least efficient systems in their workflow due to:
+Despite its importance, the MEL tool was one of the least efficient systems in their workflow.

 Field observation and user interview key insights: